A few ways of saying “you’re welcome” in French other than just “de rien”.

 French is a very polite language.
 There are many expressions that you can use to show appreciation or to make someone just feel good.

 And part of this is the ways of saying “you’re welcome” in French.
-There are relatively fewer ways of thanking someone — a quick Merci! is always useful — but when speaking French you can respond by saying many things to indicate it was nothing, it was your pleasure, that there’s nothing for which people need thank you, and so on.
+There are relatively fewer ways of thanking someone in French — a quick Merci! is always useful — but when speaking French you can respond by saying many things to indicate it was nothing, it was your pleasure, that there’s nothing for which people need thank you, and so on.

 So series of ways of saying things in French, we wanted to share a few different ways of saying you’re welcome in French.